 The station relayed a soundscape of the post-natural into the adjacent waterfront park, and out onto the East River.
 The radio program consisted of field recordings taken inside the wilderness zone, combined with commissioned pieces from sound artists, ecologists, and urban explorers.

 The station broadcast a continuous, 24-hour program over four consecutive days – August 28, 29, 30, 31 in 2015 – and intermittently thereafter, on 91.9 FM.

-- As part of the project, I led a series of sound walks with handheld electromagnetic field receiver kits through Hunter’s Point South and the surrounding neighborhood in January of 2016.
+- A series of sound walks with handheld electromagnetic field receiver kits through Hunter’s Point South and the surrounding neighborhood in January of 2016.